tendermint/tendermint/spec/abci/abci.md

     constant string, etc.), so long as it is deterministic - it must not be a function of anything that did not come from the BeginBlock/DeliverTx/EndBlock methods.
+  - Use `RetainHeight` with caution!
+If all nodes in the network remove historical blocks then this data is permanently lost, and no new nodes will be able to join the network and bootstrap.
+Historical blocks may also be required for other purposes, e.g. auditing, replay of non-persisted heights, light client verification, and so on.

 ## Data Types